nlsgrndn/SCoBots/README.md

 - install requirements.txt
 - for installation with cuda usage on remote cluster of tu darmstadt:pip3 install torch==1.10.0+cu113 torchvision==0.11.1+cu113  -f  https://download.pytorch.org/whl/cu113/torch_stable.html
 - if you get a protobuf issue when running eval.py, the solution is to downgrade to 3.20

+**Integration into SCoBots Repo(https://github.com/k4ntz/SCoBots)**

+First, clone https://github.com/k4ntz/SCoBots in the desired location.
+Step into the cloned repository via `cd SCoBots`.
+Then clone this repository.
+You should rename the base folder of this cloned repo to spaceandmoc (instead of SCoBots).

 **Dataset Creation**